-Brookfield Properties' goal is to provide outstanding tenant services at all times.always provide outstanding tenant service.
+Brookfield's goal is to always provide outstanding tenant service.
 This means:

 - 1. Courteous, timely, efficient, high-quality responses to tenant requests - 2.
 A follow-up review to confirm that the tenant is satisfied with the response. - 3.
-When there is a charge for the tenant service, clear and accurate invoicing.
+When there is a charge for the tenant service, the tenant will receive a clear and accurate invoice